HOOU-TUHH/Pontifex-Hugo/README.md

       "podcast": ""
 ```

-If "podcast" is nonempty, the full html-content will by copied to the corresponding section in the template.
+If "podcast" is nonempty, the full `HTML`-content will by copied to the corresponding section in the template.
 The original version of pontifex uses either `<iframe>` code provided by the podcast hosters, e.g. [AnchorFM](https://anchor.fm/),
 ```html
       "podcast": "<iframe src=\"https://anchor.fm/profmoppi/embed/episodes/Rearrangement-of-Series-with-Fabian-Gabel-e1iq2sr/a-a7vb2vp\" height=\"102px\" width=\"100%\" frameborder=\"0\" scrolling=\"no\"></iframe><p>Courtesy of Marcus Waurick. <i>Well-defined & Wonderful podcast</i>, <a href=\"https://www.marcus-waurick.de/teaching\">marcus-waurick.de</a>.</p>"